smooth3x/Music-Genre-Explorer/README.md

 ## About

-Music Genre Explorer is a web application designed to facilitate exploration of over 6000 genres of music, enabling users to discover new artists and musical styles. <br />
+• <span style="color:#FFAF69; font-weight:bold">Music Genre Explorer</span> is a web application designed to facilitate exploration of over <span style="color:#FFAF69; font-weight:bold">6000 genres</span> of music, enabling users to discover new artists and musical styles. <br />
-It uses web scraping to fetch genre data from [EveryNoise](https://everynoise.com/) and provides a simple API to access this data.
+• It uses web scraping to fetch genre data from [EveryNoise](https://everynoise.com/) and provides a simple API to access this data.

 ## How To Use